JuliaLang/Pkg.jl/README.md

 - To test your changes, simply do `include("test/runtests.jl")`.

 If you need to build Julia from source with a git checkout of Pkg, then instead use `make DEPS_GIT=Pkg` when building Julia.
 The `Pkg` repo is in `stdlib/Pkg`, and created initially with a detached `HEAD`.
 If you're doing this from a pre-existing Julia repository, you may need to `make clean` beforehand.

+## Synchronization with the Julia repo

+To check which commit julia master uses see [JuliaLang/julia/stdlib/Pkg.version](https://github.com/JuliaLang/julia/blob/master/stdlib/Pkg.version).

+To open a PR to update this to the latest commit the [JuliaPackaging/BumpStdlibs.jl](https://github.com/JuliaPackaging/BumpStdlibs.jl) github actions bot is recommended.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://pkgdocs.julialang.org/dev/